msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/brief_introduction_to_cloud_computing_research.md

 <!-- why do I think this is important?  not only can you make a server (web, data, cluster, etc with cloud but everything you interact with in cloud is a server.
 You will see many services dedicated to networking int he cloud and this is why/  -->
 ---

-## Too much hardware : Virtualization to the rescue
+## Too much hardware?
+Virtualization to the rescue

-- IT Departments for institutions 'serve' large user communities with large amounts of infrastructure (hardware, networking, data centers, power, etc)  Techniques were invented to separate the 'server' or 'network' from the hardware.
+- IT Departments 'serve' large user communities with large amounts of infrastructure, which is very in Techniques were invented to separate the 'server' or 'network' from the hardware.

 - Virtualization: single box with a layer of software to share among different software.
 Software-defined networks: